 Now that I’ve got your attention, I want to talk about, well, sex.
 I’ve been thinking about sex a lot lately.
 On the positive side, I’m thinking about sex a lot because I’m getting some after a very long drought, … Continue reading

-I imagine everyone has heard of the dueling court judgements regarding the nations’s new healthcare law—the Affordable Care Act (ACA)—lovingly referred to as Obamacare.
+I imagine everyone is somewhat aware of the sequence of dueling court judgements that accompanied the Affordable Care Act (ACA)—lovingly referred to as Obamacare.
 (No, I am not being at all facetious, in my household “Obamacare” is an affectionate pet … Continue reading